ABC News Reporter Caught With His Pants Down During TV Segment From Home

 ABC News reporter Will Reeve gave a report on the future of pharmacies from his home on Tuesday morning, as so many TV journalists are being forced to do during the coronavirus pandemic.
 And Reeve was truly living the dream, based on photos that are now going viral on Twitter.

-While some reporters joke that they don’t need to wear pants now (and there are a lot of those jokes), it looks like one Reeve went through with it.
+While some reporters joke that they don’t need to wear pants now (and there are a lot of those jokes), it looks like Reeve went through with it.
 The dude did not wear pants during his interview, which was broadcast to the world.
 The only problem, of course, is that Reeve set up his camera so that everyone could see him in his skivvies.
 The entire point of not wearing pants in these situations is getting away with it while no one is the wiser.
 That definitely wasn’t the case here.

 Reeve was speaking with Good Morning America hosts Michael Strahan and Amy Robach about the ways that pharmacies like CVS are exploring strategies to deliver prescriptions via drone.
 But it’s safe to say that viewers were probably distracted by the fact that Reeve was just chilling on a chair wearing a suit jacket and no pants.